-Corequisites: FRE 181
+FRE-181

 This course introduces the fundamental elements of the French language within a cultural context.
 Emphasis is placed on the development of basic listening, speaking, reading, and writing skills.
 Upon completion, students should be able to comprehend and respond with grammatical accuracy to spoken and written French and demonstrate cultural awareness.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education requirement in humanities/fine arts.

-Code Description Lecture Lab Clinic Credit FRE 112 Elementary French II 3 0
+FRE-112: Elementary French II